tomMEM/Jetbot-Project/.ipynb_checkpoints/README-checkpoint.md

 ## 4) Jetbot Road following with Anti-collision
+  * "trt-Jetbot-RoadFollowing_with_CollisionRESNet_TRT.ipynb"
-  * It requires two TRT models: one from the original collision_avoidance_ResNet18 script and road-following TRT
+  * It requires two TRT models: one from the original "collision_avoidance_ResNet18" script and road-following TRT
-  * The collision-avoidance model should be trained for one object (small bottle) on different backgrounds and lights as "blocked"
+  * The collision-avoidance model can be trained for one object (small bottle) or several as "blocked" with "data_collection-collisionavoidance_Jetbot_Joystick.ipynb"
-  * Street with strips and color etc. needs to be well trained as "free"
+  * Images of road with strips, and object background needs to be collected into "free"
-  * If live-demo collision is not blocking on street, but on object, then model is ready
+  * The number of background images ("free") can be high, and object (blocked) much less.
+  * To have the bot stop at a certain distance, images of the object need to be taken at similar distances to the camera.
+  * If the object is far away from the camera it will not be detected
-  * Road following script needs to be trained for street and strips as usual
+  * Data for the Road following model have to be created as usual ("data_collection_joystick_roadfollowing.ipynb")
+  * The models can be trained with "train_model_resnet18.ipynb" for collision avoidance and "train_model.ipynb" for road following
+  * Finally the previous models will be converted to TRT
-  * The object predication threshold can be adjusted with slider (Manu. threshold), and the time of stop also
+  * The object predication threshold can be adjusted with slider (Manu. threshold), and the time of stop with the slider "Manu. time"
-  * More complex behavior can be added as a function at corresponding place
+  * More complex behavior could be added, for now it just pause for some time
-  * The Jetracer-2-Jetbot script is doing the same, only using one model with two categories, however, not yet with probability scores
+  * The Jetracer-2-Jetbot script is similar, however, categories could be added to switch during road following
+  * The folder "Classification_Stop_at_RoadFollowing" allows to define behavior according different objects while on the road.